-- Preview Email Newsletter

 Maged Henary (Ph.D.
 '00), an associate professor of chemistry and associate chair of Georgia State University's Department of Chemistry, has been elected as a senior member of the National Academy of Inventors (NAI).

-The senior member program at the NAI was created to recognize active faculty, scientists and administrators at mem more PR
+The senior member program at the NAI was created to recognize active faculty, scientists and administrators at member institutions who have successfully produced, p more PR

 German TV Highlights UC Expert's Ancient Maya Discoveries (10)